 This article is titled “The Sword In the Stone” because it’s about orienting inclusions vertically in the center axis of the stone so to minimize the direct, face-up appearance of the inclusion and to maximize the reflected appearance of the inclusion using the gem’s optical features – and because the inclusions in both of the subject stones are somewhat sword-shaped.

 Some people are familiar with the idea of isolating a needle-shaped inclusion in the center of a gemstone, to produce a reflection pattern that faces-up like spokes in a wheel.
-The process used to accomplish this is outlined on my process page.

 The quartz on this page has a uniquely sword-shaped inclusion of Rutile.
 The inclusion is not only flat and blade-like, it is also two-toned, with a black center and golden edges.
 The optics of the stone reflect various views of the blade to form spokes: